J0914/StockOverflow/README.md

 * Users can't ask questions or respond to questions unless they are logged in.
 * Logged in users can edit their password.
 * Logged in users can delete their account.

-### Hosting on Heroku

-* If you'd like to visit a <a href="https://github.com/J0914/StockOverflow/issues">live version of the site</a>, we are hosted on Heroku!

 ### Questions